curv3d/curv/ideas/v-rep/Volume_Data.rst

   boundary.
 Farther away, voxel values are -1 inside and +1 outside.
 * Efficient ray casting on a GPU is possible (but not using sphere tracing).
 * Reproducing sharp features is a problem.
+* VDB is designed and optimized for the case where you have a single VDB that represents your entire world.

 Converting an SDF to a Mesh
 ---------------------------
 Marching Cubes works directly on a grid of distance values.
 Sharp features are not preserved.

+All of the "SDF to Mesh" academic papers I've read use an octree to store distance values, if they are performing adaptive meshing (different triangle sizes for different rates of curvature).
+The octree is typically decorated with additional information that allows sharp features to be reconstructed.

 Dual Contouring (2002) uses an octree that tracks where the surface intersects grid cell edges, and stores "hermite data" (exact intersection points and their normals), the latter used to reproduce